Share this article

 Some institutions, like the University of Arizona Global Campus (UAGC), for example, partner with employers to offer reduced tuition benefits to full-time workers.
 Prospective students can also apply for STEM scholarships, including a number of scholarships that are specifically for women

 If you’re looking for a way to break into the fast-growing STEM field, consider an online education that is accessible and tailored to you and your career goals.
-Take the next step, and connect with a UAGC dvisor today to discuss a STEM-related degree program that will lay the foundation for your future.
+Take the next step, and connect with a UAGC advisor today to discuss a STEM-related degree program that will lay the foundation for your future.

 Request Information